nerdmanship/nerdmanship/README.md

 ![][menu_img]

 I intend to make more UI elements, but this far my focus has been on storytelling.
 Tracking data, allows me to learn from... x interactions since feb.

-[View project details >>][menu]
+[Launch project][menu]

 ---

-This is the official website in the making.
-[Check here](https://nerdmanship.github.io/nerdmanship/) to visit the temporary website that been live during the first period of research and development.
+### Cinematic website intro

+![][beta_img]

+This website served as Nerdmanship-at-a-glance during my first year of research and development.
+The intention was to provide a sample of tasty web animation and interactivite and share the most essential information about my project.
+Since approaching an official launch this loyal servant will rest in the archive.

+[Launch project][beta]

 ---